moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Since I have begun this work I have received requests from half a dozen professors on campus to assist them with similar instructional needs.
-For example, Valeria la Saponara has adopted the Jupyter tool for her composites course.
+For example, Valeria la Saponara (MAE) has adopted the Jupyter tool for her composites course.
 I also applied to a $3M NSF IUSE grant with Delmar Larsen of the Chemistry department to add Jupyter to the widely LibreTexts_ project.
 Although denied, it received favorable reviews and we have plans to resubmit.
 Lastly, I am now an editor for a new journal entitled "`The Journal of Open Source Education`_" which was conceived to allow educators to publish similar teaching materials as developed in my work.

 .. _Jupyter: http://www.jupyter.org
 .. _a proposal: https://doi.org/10.6084/m9.figshare.5229886.v1